-There's a lot of stuff about living in New York that television gets completely wrong.
+There's a lot of stuff about living in New York television gets completely wrong.
 From two broke buddies living in a gorgeous, sprawling West Village apartment to depicting Times Square as anything but a horrifying hellscape, television makes a lot of mistakes when it comes to showing the realities of living in NYC.
-But one of the most egregious and terrible mistakes that is frequently made is the inaccurate representation of New York geography.
+But one of the most egregious and terrible mistakes frequently made is the inaccurate representation of New York geography.

-Maybe television directors been led to believe that all it takes to get to Manhattan from Nassau Avenue is a quick ten-minute train ride.
+Maybe television directors were led to believe that all it takes to get to Manhattan from Nassau Avenue is a quick 10-minute train ride.
 TV shows set in New York have perpetuated the notion that you can get anywhere in a tight five minutes by whistling at a cab.
 Well, it's time to call out the most inaccurate assessments of geography in New York City in a handful of different TV shows.

 Gossip Girl loves sending its characters to rooftops for fancy parties.
 And, for the most part, it loves keeping its characters confined to the Upper East Side.
 Where else is Manhattan's elite supposed to live their scandalous lives?
-But sometimes, the rooftop view don't quite match up with their supposed location.
+But sometimes, the rooftop view doesn't quite match up with their supposed location.
 For instance, take the second episode of Season 3, "The Freshman."
 Blair and Dan attend an NYU rooftop party, but the spectacular view they're surrounded by does not match with NYU or its dorms.

 It looks as if the party is in Midtown, ensconced by skyscrapers.
 In reality, none of the NYU dorms are located above the early 20s streets.
 In fact, a few of them are smack dab in the middle of Manhattan.
-Even if they were capable of seeing some of the skyscrapers, it would be a very one-sided view.
+Even if they were capable of seeing some of the skyscrapers, it would be a one-sided view.
 You'd most definitely have a river on the other side of the rooftop.
-But in "The Freshman," Gossip Girl characters are surrounded by some of New York's most iconic architecture.
+But in "The Freshman," Gossip Girl characters are surrounded by some of New York's most recognizable architecture.
 Lies.